vicsanity623/NoClaw/README.md

 - **Fallback**: Local Ollama (`qwen3-coder:30b`) activates automatically when all API keys are rate-limited
 - **Progress Spinner**: Real-time token estimation with animated progress bar during inference

+### 🧑‍🔧 Got Bugs/Errors or is your code crashing?
+- **Scan & Fix**: Run PyOB on your project and let it perform a test run, it will then see the crash/errors and find bugs.
+PyOB will then perform a code review and propose a fix automatically fixing your crashes and repairing any bugs.

 ---

 ## 🚀 Getting Started